Meet the Team

 What happens if my property becomes a Local Landmark?

 Please note, it is rare for these guidelines to dictate changes like exterior paint color.
 They mostly deal with additions, demolition, new construction, and other permanent changes that would alter the integrity of the property.
-Exteriors can always be repainted, but a large addition to the back of the house that destroys the original historic fabric cannot easily be reversed.
+Exteriors can always be repainted, but a large addition to the back of the house that destroys the original historic fabric cannot be reversed easily.
 The authority of the review board depends on the powers given to it in the municipality’s preservation ordinance.
 Some boards are only advisory, while others have the authority to review virtually any alteration.
 Most fall somewhere in between.

 What can I do to ensure my property is protected from harm or demolition in perpetuity?